Saraholoughlin5/my-full-template/README.md

 ## Technology used

-HTML and CSS were used alongside Bash commands.
+HTML and CSS were used alongside Bash commands in the Gitpod terminal (Command Line Interface).
 Files are committed to a Github repository and the site is hosted on Git Pages.